jslaker/railcore.config.GTR/README.md

 # railcore.config.GTR

-Klipper printer.cfg config for Railcore II 300ZL using a BigTreeTech GTR as MCU
+Klipper printer.cfg config for the Railcore II 300ZL using a BigTreeTech GTR as MCU

 Printer hardware that deviates from a standard kit - you will need to adjust these values as appropriate for your printer:
 * Slice Mosquito Hotend